BeWelcome/rox/INSTALL.md

 9. Migrate the DB to the latest version

     ```bash
-    git checkout origin/develop

     php vendor/bin/phinx migrate -c phinx.php
     ```

-    (Note this is most useful if you switch to the develop branch beforehand)

 10. Update words and language tables to match the current translation on the site